I knew this creature. I had seen it once

 before.
 And I hoped I would never see it again.

 A large black being towered over the carriage.
-Its body and legs was similar to that of a large toad.
+Its body and legs were similar to that of a large toad.
 It’s skin was the colour of oil spilled on the road.
 Deep black, yet with a strange radiant quality.
-Both mesmerizing and nauseating.
+Both mesmerising and nauseating.
 The monster had two long spindly arms, with long claw-like fingers, and large protruding tentacles on his back.
 Its neck was long.
 Very long.
 It spanned the whole of its body.
 Currently though, it was bent in an S shape.
 Attached to it was its circular head, with its wide white eyes, with no pupils, and wide mouth, which now leered through the window.
 Aside from having no nose, its face looked almost human.
 It was uncanny.
 As though someone was wearing a rubber mask.
 He spoke in an ancient tongue.
 A forbidden language.
 One I was not supposed to know.

 “You… No… it can’t be.
 You… How?
 You’re not suppose to be here!
 You can’t be here!”
 I gasped.
 “How?”
 Though it was still early in the morning, night had indeed passed, and these creatures had never appeared during the day.
 At least there were no records of them doing so.